rmrt1n/rmrt1n.github.io/src/index.md

 title: About Me
 ---

-Hi there 👋,
+Hi, my name is Ryan Martin.
+I'm a software developer with way too many interests.
+Lately, I've been really into software correctness, security, and performance.

-I'm a software developer from Indonesia.
-I'm interested in foundational software, cybersecurity, and the craft of software engineering — from compilers to command lines to user-facing apps.
-Outside of work, I enjoy reading, playing billiards, and finding good food and drinks.
+Outside of tech, I enjoy reading, billiards, and exploring good food and drinks.

 Currently I'm working on the core systems behind the [World Engine](https://github.com/argus-labs/world-engine), a real-time game server framework, at